Proving setup phase

 Moreover, a helper file called c12a.exec is generated by the same service.

-This helper file will contain all the necessary rules that allow the shuffling of all the witness values, which will be computed later on, into the corresponding position of the execution trace.
+This helper file contains all the necessary rules that allow the shuffling of all the witness values, which are computed later on, into the corresponding position of the execution trace.

 The design of this shuffling, together with the connections defined in the constants polynomials c12a.const ensures that, for an honest prover, this newly generated trace is valid whenever the previous circuit is valid.